BGDanny/GRU_CPSC471_Project/README.md

 # Get Ready for Uni
 "Get Ready for Uni" is an application that assists students who desire to pursue post-secondary education in North America with a full collection of university information.
-It also provides RESTful API services for developers to add, modify and delete relevant data.
+It also provides RESTful API services for developers to add, update and delete relevant data via HTTP requests.

 ## Built with
 - [Python 3.9.2](https://www.python.org/)